PetroIvaniuk/llms-tools/README.md

 - [Pico](https://picoapps.xyz/) - a tool that use GPT4 to instantly build simple, shareable web apps

 ## Games
+- [AI Town](https://github.com/a16z-infra/AI-town) - a deployable starter kit for building and customizing your own version of AI town - a virtual town where AI characters live, chat and socialize.
+- [Generative Agents: Interactive Simulacra of Human Behavior](https://github.com/joonspk-research/generative_agents) - contains our core simulation module for generative agents—computational agents that simulate believable human behaviors—and their game environment
 - [STEVE-1](https://sites.google.com/view/steve-1) - a Generative Model for Text-to-Behavior in Minecraft
 - [Mastering Stratego](https://www.deepmind.com/blog/mastering-stratego-the-classic-game-of-imperfect-information) - DeepNash, an AI agent that learned the game from scratch to a human expert level by playing against itself
 - [Voyager: An Open-Ended Embodied Agent with LLMs](https://voyager.minedojo.org/) - the first LLM-powered embodied lifelong learning agent in Minecraft that continuously explores the world, acquires diverse skills, and makes novel discoveries without human intervention